themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/simclr-contrastive-learning.png){.img-center}

 ## Problem Formulation for Machines
-In order to model the above exercise for a machine instead of a child, we see that we require 3 things:
+To model the above exercise for a machine instead of a child, we see that we require 3 things:

 1. **Examples of similar and dissimilar images**
 We would require example pairs of images that are similar and images that are different for training a model.